-The following table sets forth the aggregate fees billed to the Company by KPMG LLP ("KPMG"), our independent registered public accounting firm, for professional services rendered for the fiscal years ended December 31, 2009 and 2008:
+The following table sets forth the aggregate fees billed to the Company by KPMG for professional services rendered for the fiscal years ended December 31, 2009 and 2008:

 Fiscal Year Ended December 31, 2009 Fiscal Year Ended December 31, 2008

-Audit Fees (1) \$ 1,140,800 \$ 845,300
+Audit Fees(1) \$ 1,140,800 \$ 845,300

-Audit-Related Fees (2) 685,600
+Audit-Related Fees (2) \$ 685,600

 All Other Fees

 Total Fees \$ 1,140,800 \$ 1,530,900

 (1) Includes services relating to the audit of the Company's annual consolidated financial statements, review of quarterly financial statements, issuance of consents, review of documents filed with the SEC, accounting consultations, and the audit of management effectiveness of internal controls over financial reporting.
-In 2009, audit fees also include services relating to the audit of the financial statements of the Company in connection with the sale of the Company's specialty pharmaceutical business.
+In 2009, Audit Fees also include services relating to the audit of the financial statements of the Company in connection with the sale of the Company's specialty pharmaceutical business.